InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 * `RemoveChild()` and `RemoveAllChildren()` fixed to remove all pointers to / from those children to / from the tree
 * Helper functions simplify the specification of `IsInsideInObjectSpace()`, `ValueAtInObjectSpace()`, and other computations that potentially traverse an SO tree.
 * Derived classes typically only need to implement `IsInsideInObjectSpace()` and `ComputeMyBoundingBoxInObjectSpace()` member functions.
 Logic for `ValueAtInObjectSpace()`, `IsInsideInWorldSpace()` and such is improved.
 * PointBasedSpatialObjects had a PointListType type declaration.
-This was confusing because it refered to a list of SpatialObjectPoints and not ITK::Points.
+This was confusing because it referred to a list of SpatialObjectPoints and not ITK::Points.
 So, to avoid such confusion, now TubeSpatialObjects define TubePointListType, BlobSpatialObjects define BlobPointListType, and so forth.
 * `ImageMaskSpatialObject::GetAxisAlignedBoundingBoxRegion()` was removed. `ImageMaskSpatialObject::ComputeMyBoundingBoxInIndexSpace()` should be used instead.
 * `SpatialObjectReader::GetScene` was renamed to `GetGroup` along with changing the type from `ScenePointer` to `GroupPointer`.
   * Elements of a `Group` are now `Children`, so `scene->GetObjects` now becomes `group->GetChildren`